Notorious-AFK/TripwirePi/README.md

 sudo ./install.sh
 ```
 Read the sections below prior to installing!

-# Key principals for Deceptive capability
-Do not pretend to be something you are not.
-Device should look to be serving an actual purpose in the network.
-## Factors for logistical coorelation:
- * Placement and Network properties (IP address, subnet, MAC address, adjacent devices)
- * Allowed incomming traffic and enumeratable information (IPtables)
- * Adjacently viewable traffic (HTTP/HTTPS, Dest IP, URL's, Service Ports)

 # Disclaimer
 Tripwire Pi is in no way a fully-fledged security solution and does not take any responsibility for any events related to the product or its usage.
 This is an open-source project with no claims of guaranteed success or attacker discovery.
 The project is “best-effort” following key concepts towards improving deception while maintaining security.